 - Additional support from the Orscheln Foundation and the Columbia Public Schools Foundation brought the project funds to 75 percent of the goal.

 - Phase One also includes prairie restoration to enhance natural features, which will be implemented by the Missouri Department of Conservation.
-A library, large laboratory, and demonstration kitchen are also in the plan.
+A library, a large laboratory, and a demonstration kitchen are also in the plan.

 - The Nature School offers accessibility without barriers, a key element in the district’s commitment to achievement, enrichment, and opportunity for all students.

 - About 6,000 students will be able to use the space in the first year.
-Although COVID-19 has impacted fundraising efforts for the project, the goal is to have the project completed in October.